Ireland’s leading children’s charity is recruiting:

-- Knowledge of the needs of children and families, with a particular emphasis on children living in disadvantage.
+- Knowledge of the needs of children and families with a particular emphasis on disadvantage.

-- Knowledge of theories and approaches relevant to working with children, young people and their families (e.g. child development, solution-focused approach, attachment, infant mental health).
+- Knowledge of a range of theories and approaches relevant to working with children, young people and their families (i.e. child development theory, family systems theory, solution focussed approach, group work theory).

-- Clear understanding of current policies and legislation affecting children (e.g. Childcare Act, Children’s Act, Children First, Better Outcomes Brighter Futures, Tusla’s National Strategy Documents).
+- Clear understanding of current policies and legislation affecting children and strong knowledge of child protection policies and best practices (e.g. Childcare Act, Children’s Act, UN Convention of the Rights of the Child, National Children’s Strategy).

 - Commitment to the delivery of quality services to children and families.